Atlas Cove

 10. Security measures

-We implement technical and organisational measures (TOMs) under Article 32 GDPR to protect your data, including: TLS encryption in transit (Let's Encrypt managed via Traefik), secure authentication via Keycloak with SSO, role- based access control, server hardening through OVHcloud's ISO 27001 / HDS-certified facilities, structured logging with PII redaction (Pino), error monitoring with health-data scrubbing (Sentry) and regular backup procedures.
+We implement technical and organisational measures (TOMs) under Article 32 GDPR to protect your data, including: TLS encryption in transit (Let's Encrypt managed via Traefik), secure authentication via Keycloak with SSO, role- based access control, server hardening within Hetzner's ISO 27001 certified data centres (Falkenstein, Nuremberg), structured logging with PII redaction (Pino), error monitoring with health-data scrubbing (Sentry) and regular backup procedures.
 Field-level encryption for special-category health data is scheduled for implementation before the product launches.

 11. Retention periods